Fepozopo/bsc-hotsheet-update/README.md

 ```
 2. The program will prompt you to select the product line and the files to update.
 Select the Excel document you want to update, the stock report file, and the sales report file.
 3. The program will create a new updated Excel document with the data from the two reports.
-4. There will be a 'logs_bsc-hotsheet-update' folder created in the temp directory to store all the logs after each update.
+4. There will be a 'logs-bsc' folder created in the temp directory to store all the logs after each update.
 I found these helpful if my boss ran into an issue.
 He could just send me this folder and I could see what happened.

 ## 🤝 Contributing